peiyun-stats/WikiAnagram/README.md

 # WikiAnagram

-1. Please make sure you have python and the following packages installed.
-- urllib
-- urllib2
-- json
-- re
-- pyenchant
+PLEASE
+-urllib-urllib2
+-json
+-re
+-pyenchant
-- csv (come in default I think)
+-csv (come in default I think)
-- sys (come in default I think)
+-sys (come in default I think)

 2. In the command line, please change directory (the cd command) to the folder where you put ‘homework.py’ on your local drive.